brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter-Animations.md

   - interpolating numbers between two values over a certain duration.
 - Tween
   - By default, the AnimationController object ranges from 0.0 to 1.0.
 If you need a different range or a different data type, you can use a Tween to configure an animation to interpolate to a different range or data type.
 E.g. Offset(x,y)
+- Tween.animate
+  - To use a Tween object, call animate() on the Tween, passing in the controller object.
+  - E.g. Animation<int> alpha = IntTween(begin: 0, end: 255).animate(controller);
 ### Boilerplate code setup

 ```dart